 Prescribed medications must be left with the Secretary in the office.
 Written instruction for administering the medication must be provided by the doctor or parent.
-No other medications such as aspirin or Tylenol pain relievers, cough drops, cough syrup, or other such over-the-counter items will be administered by the Highlander Academy administration.
+No non-prescription medications (such as aspirin or Tylenol pain relievers, cough drops, cough syrup, or other such over-the-counter items) will be administered by the Highlander Academy administration without parental permission.